| 1997 |

 | 2005 |

-MELK has broad substrate specificity with 16 autophosphorylation sites (including serines, threonines, and a tyrosine); phosphorylation of Thr167 and Ser171 is required for MELK activation.
-MELK activity also requires reducing agents and is inhibited by physiological Ca2+ concentrations.
-The N-terminal catalytic domain plus flanking ubiquitin-associated (UBA) domain is the minimal active fragment, and a C-terminal fragment functions as an autoinhibitory domain. |
+MELK has broad substrate specificity and does not require a specific phosphorylation-site consensus sequence.
+Autophosphorylation of Thr167 and Ser171 is required for MELK activation.
+MELK activity requires reducing agents (DTT or glutathione) and is inhibited by physiological Ca2+ concentrations, with MELK identified as a Ca2+-binding protein.
+The N-terminal catalytic domain plus the flanking ubiquitin-associated (UBA) domain constitutes the minimal catalytically active fragment.
+A C-terminal fragment functions as an autoinhibitory domain. |

 The Journal of biological chemistry |